 There appears to be several stomach and swallowing issues that are caused by the constant negative pressure of upper airway obstruction.
 The oesophagus (the tube that moves swallowed food from the throat to the stomach) experiences reflux of stomach contents.
 This reflux generates pain and inflammation.
 Compounding this problem is retention of food in the stomach for prolonged periods.
 Pooling of food in the stomach creates a sensation of nausea and increases the potential for vomiting and/or stomach acid reflux.
 Medications can be used to manage these issues (should they arise); however, surgical correction of the respiratory obstruction generally leads to great improvement of the gastrointestinal symptoms.

 At Southern Animal Health our advanced surgeon Dr. Karin David’s is capable of correcting all these upper airway defects for your pet.
 Due to the progressive nature of BOAS, we recommend correction sooner rather than later.
-These surgical corrections can be done as early as five months of age under the same general anaesthetic as desexing.
+These surgical corrections can be done as early as 8-12 months of age under the same general anaesthetic as desexing.

 All patients should be assessed at desexing and most will benefit from nares and soft palate resection at this time.
 When done early, laryngeal saccules rarely need to be removed.